 List of Governors

 I have been a governor at Eckington School since 2011, initially I was a Parent Governor and when my term expired I became a co-opted Governor.
-Since 2015 I have been Assistant Chair of Governors.
+Since 2015 I was Vice-Chair of Governors and I am now Chair of Governors (Oct 2017).

 I am a local girl having lived in the area most of my life and followed the three-tier schooling system Eckington is part of.